IBM-Cloud/terraform-provider-ibm/website/docs/r/is_share.html.markdown

 The following attributes are exported:

+- `access_tags`  - (String) Access management tags associated to the share.
-- `created_at` - The date and time that the file share is created.
+- `created_at` - (String) The date and time that the file share is created.
-- `crn` - The CRN for this share.
+- `crn` - (String) The CRN for this share.
-- `encryption` - The type of encryption used for this file share.
+- `encryption` - (String) The type of encryption used for this file share.
-- `href` - The URL for this share.
+- `href` - (String) The URL for this share.
-- `id` - The unique identifier of the Share.
+- `id` - (String) The unique identifier of the Share.
-- `last_sync_at` - The date and time that the file share was last synchronized to its replica.This property will be present when the `replication_role` is `source`.
+- `iops` - (Integer) The maximum input/output operation performance bandwidth per second for the file share.
-- `latest_job` - The latest job associated with this file share.This property will be absent if no jobs have been created for this file share.
+- `latest_job` - (List) The latest job associated with this file share.This property will be absent if no jobs have been created for this file share.
 Nested `latest_job` blocks have the following structure:
-  - `status` - The status of the file share job
+  - `status` - (String) The status of the file share job
-  - `status_reasons` - The reasons for the file share job status (if any).
+  - `status_reasons` - (List) The reasons for the file share job status (if any).
 Nested `status_reasons` blocks have the following structure:
-    - `code` - A snake case string succinctly identifying the status reason.
+    - `code` - (String) A snake case string succinctly identifying the status reason.
-    - `message` - An explanation of the status reason.
+    - `message` - (String) An explanation of the status reason.
-    - `more_info` - Link to documentation about this status reason.
+    - `more_info` - (String) Link to documentation about this status reason.
-  - `type` - The type of the file share job
+  - `type` - (String) The type of the file share job
-- `lifecycle_state` - The lifecycle state of the file share.
+- `lifecycle_state` - (String) The lifecycle state of the file share.
+- `replica_share` - (List) Configuration for a replica file share to create and associate with this file share.
+  - `crn` - (String) The CRN for this replica share.
+  - `href` - (String) The href for this replica share.
+  - `id` - (String) The id for this replica share.
+  - `iops` - (Integer) The maximum input/output operations per second (IOPS) for the file share.
+The share must be in the custom profile family, and the value must be in the range supported by the share's specified size.
+  - `name` - (String) The name for this share.
+The name must not be used by another share in the region.
+  - `profile` - (String) The profile to use for this file share.
+  - `replication_cron_spec` - (String) The cron specification for the file share replication schedule.
+  - `replication_role` - (String) The replication role of the file share.
+  - `replication_status` - (String) The replication status of the file share.
+  - `replication_status_reasons` - (List) The reasons for the current replication status.
+    - `code` - (String) A snake case string succinctly identifying the status reason
+    - `message` - (String) An explanation of the status reason
+    - `more_info` - (String) Link to documentation about this status reason
+  - `mount_targets` - (List) Mount targets for the replica file share.
+    - `href` - (String) The href for this mount target.
+    - `id` - (String) The id for this mount target.
+    - `name` - (String) The user-defined name for this share target.
+Names must be unique within the share the share target resides in.
+    - `vpc` - (String) The VPC in which instances can mount the file share using this share target.
+    - `resource_type` - (String) Resource type of mount target
+  - `zone` - (String) The zone this replica file share will reside in.
+  - `access_tags`  - (List of Strings) The list of access management tags to attach to the share. **Note** For more information, about creating access tags, see [working with tags](https://cloud.ibm.com/docs/account?topic=account-tag).
+  - `tags`  - (List of Strings) The list of user tags to attach to the share.
 - `resource_type` - The type of resource referenced.
 - `encryption_key` - The CRN of the [Key Protect Root Key](https://cloud.ibm.com/docs/key-protect?topic=key-protect-getting-started-tutorial) or [Hyper Protect Crypto Service Root Key](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-get-started) for this resource.
-- `iops` - The maximum input/output operation performance bandwidth per second for the file share.

 - `resource_group` - The unique identifier for this resource group.
 If unspecified, the account's [default resourcegroup](https://cloud.ibm.com/apidocs/resource-manager#introduction) is used.
+- `replication_cron_spec` - (String) The cron specification for the file share replication schedule.
-- `replication_role`  - The replication role of the file share.
+- `replication_role`  - (String) The replication role of the file share.

   -> **replication_role could be one of the below:**
    &#x2022; `none`: This share is not participating in replication. </br>
    &#x2022; `replica`: This share is a replication target. </br>
    &#x2022; `source`: This share is a replication source. </br>

-- `replication_status` - "The replication status of the file share.
+- `replication_status` - (String) "The replication status of the file share.

   -> **replication_status could be one of the below:**
    &#x2022; `initializing`: This share is initializing replication. </br>